 Thanks for checking out our 8-day Faroe Islands itinerary.
 Hopefully, this has provided the information you need to plan an unforgettable vacation to one of Europe’s incredible and underrated travel destinations.
 If you have travel experiences from the Faroe Islands, or if you have a question, please leave a comment below.

-Don’t forget to check out our Faroe Islands Travel Guide for other ideas when you visit the Faroe Islands and other spectacular locations around the world.
-For more travel tips and inspiration, check out more of our travel tips.
+Don’t forget to check out the Faroe Islands Travel Guide for other ideas when you visit the Faroe Islands and other spectacular locations around the world.
+For more travel tips and inspiration, check out more of my travel tips.